 Contact the Library’s Research Support Team (pictured) for help with accessing and analysing bibliometric data about publications and authors.

-The Library's Research Support Team offer training to staff and postgraduate research students through the Research Excellence Training programme.
+The Library's Research Support Team offer training to postgraduate research students and staff through the Research Excellence Training programme.